-- To access the other router's Web-based Utility, launch Internet Explorer or Netscape Navigator, and enter the other router's default IP address, 192.168.1.1, or whatever IP Address you have set it to, in the Address field.
-Then, press Enter. - A password request page will appear.
+- 1. To access the other router's Web-based Utility, launch Internet Explorer or Netscape Navigator, and enter the other router's default IP address, 192.168.1.1, in the Address field.
+Then press Enter. - 2.
+A password request page will appear.
 Leave the User Name field blank.
 In the Password field, enter the password you have set (the default password is admin).
-Then click the OK button. - The first screen that appears will display the Setup tab.
+Then click the OK button. - 3.
+The first screen that appears will display the Setup tab.
 In the Network Setup section, there is a setting called Local IP Address, which is set to 192.168.1.1.
 Change this to 192.168.2.1. - 4.
 Click the Save Settings button to save your change, and then exit the Web-based Utility. - 5.
 Power down your network devices.
-Now you will begin the hardware installation of Broadband Router. - 6.
-Locate an optimum location for the Broadband Router.
-The best place for the Broadband Router is usually at the center of your wireless network, with line of sight to all of your mobile stations. - 7.
+Now you will begin the hardware installation of Router. - 6.
+Locate an optimum location for the Router.
+The best place for the Router is usually at the center of your wireless network, with line of sight to all of your mobile stations. - 7.
 Fix the direction of the antennas.
 Try to place the Router in a position that will best cover your wireless network.
-Normally, the higher you place the antenna, the better the performance will be.
+Normally, the higher you place the antenna, the better the performance will be. - 8.
+Connect a standard Ethernet network cable to the Router's Internet port.
+Then, connect the other end of the Ethernet cable to one of the numbered Ethernet ports on your other router.

-Figure 4-4: Connecting the Router Behind Another
+Figure 4-5: Connecting Another Router